 The Harbourfront Centre houses marinas, cafés, restaurants, craft and antique shops, studios, elegant residential complexes, gardens and green spaces.

 The Toronto Islands, with their stately old trees, smooth lawns, marinas and sandy shores, offer splendid views of downtown Toronto along some 6 kilometres of shoreline.

 Centre Island has an amusement park, a beach, and numerous cafés and restaurants.
 Explore the more rustic charms of nearby Algonquin Island and Ward Islands along kilometres of walking and biking trails.

-This ultimate family destination features a waterpark, pedal boats, bumper boats, flume rides, mini-golf, helicopter rides, a children's village and numerous restaurants.
+This ultimate family destination features children’s play areas, a skatepark, a drive-in, campfire sites, boat rentals, tours by segway, a 600-seat IMAX movie theatre, many restaurants and much more.
 The site stretches across three man-made islands, complete with lagoons and marinas, along the Lake Ontario waterfront.

 Toronto Dominion Center

 The dark glass towers of the Toronto Dominion Center were the first major structures to be built in Toronto's financial district, one of the largest business communities in North America.
 Some 21,000 people work in the complex, which also serves as headquarters and corporate offices for a number of influential Canadian businesses.

 The Hockey Hall of Fame is the largest hockey museum in the world.
 In addition to learning all about hockey and exploring the world's largest collection of hockey memorabilia, you will have the chance to take part in a number of on-site activities, such as interactive games and theaters.
 The original Stanley Cup, dating from 1886, is on display in the Great Hall, housed within the historic former head office of the Bank of Montreal.